 Ladies at Gion Matsuri – image © Jeffrey Friedl

-17 July 2019
+17 July 2025

-Event: Gion Matsuri Floats Parade (yamaboko junko), Sakimatsuri
+Event: Gion Matsuri Floats Parade (Yamaboko Junko), Sakimatsuri

-Location: Shijo st., Kawaramachi st., Oike st.
+Location: Shijo Street, Kawaramachi Street, Oike Street

-Time: starts at 9:00am from Shijo-Karasuma
+Time: Starts at 9:00am from Shijo-Karasuma

 Admission: Free

 The largest and most important festival of the Kyoto yearly calendar, the Gion Matsuri culminates in a huge parade of yamaboko (huge wooden festival floats) on 17 July through downtown Kyoto.
-The parade starts at 9am at Shijo-Karasuma, heads north along Kawaramachi around 9.45am, and turns west on Oike around 10.30am, before ending at Shinmachi at around 11.30am.
+The parade starts at 9:00am at Shijo-Karasuma, heads north along Kawaramachi around 9:45am, and turns west on Oike around 10:30am, before ending at Shinmachi at around 11:30am.
 The parade itself is rather long and slow moving.
 It’s usually sufficient to take in a few yamaboko before taking refuge somewhere from the heat (the festival day is usually blazing hot).
 For my money, the earlier Yoiyama festivals (see preceding entries) are more fun and cooler, since they are held in the evening.
 For more details, see our main Gion Matsuri page.

-19-28 July 2019
+19-28 July 2025

-Event: Mitarashi Matsuri
+Event: Mitarashi Festival

 Location: Shimogamo-jinja Shrine